Ayaad72/FinTrack/SRE_Defense_Questions.md

 ### Q11.
 Inconsistency Detection (Tricky)
 **Question:** Suppose your SRS states:
-- FR1: "Udasdasdasdasdaser must log in to access the dashboard"
+- FR1: "User must log in to access the dashboard"
 - FR2: "Guest users can view sample transactions"
 - FR3: "All features require authentication"

 Identify the inconsistency.
 How would you detect such conflicts in a large SRS document?

 **Expected Answer Points:**
-- Conflict between FR2 and FR3
+- Conflict betsaSSsSAASsSween FR2 and FR3
 - Automated consistency checking tools
 - Formal methods (if applicable)
 - Requirement review processes